Event Technology: Then & Now of Virtual Reality

 Just as the movies predicted, VR is opening up new worlds – especially in the event space for both planners and venues alike to create more engaging event experiences.

-To learn more about bringing your venue to life with VR, contact the AllSeated team.
+To learn more about bringing your venue to life with VR, contact the Prismm team.